DiversityDatabaseProject/Tensorflow_ObjectDetection/README.md

 ## TODO

-- refactor codes
+- test the bash and powershell scripts
-- test the scripts
+- edit readme file for instructions on launching ubuntu shell scripts
-- remove unnecessary files / codes
+- add error handling in the scripts